apocys/mcp-connector-platform/docs/AI_REVIEWER.md

 ## System Prompt

-The reviewer uses this system prompt (configurable):
+The reviewer uses Google's Gemini 2.5 Flash model with this system prompt (configurable):

 ```
 You are a strict safety reviewer for API tool calls in a Model Context Protocol (MCP) server.